jsonknightlee/APIStarter/README.md

 # APIStarter

-Currently only setup with async await and to use MongDB Atlas.
+Currently only setup with async await and db on MongDB Atlas.

 To get started get free account at https://www.mongodb.com/cloud/atlas